CVE-2014-0135 - Kafo does not handle default_values.yaml securely

 - packages (rpm, deb, gem) will remove any existing /tmp/default_values.yaml

-#3 Updated by Kurt Seifried almost 3 years ago
+#3 Updated by Kurt Seifried about 3 years ago

 use Tempfile for files: